Randomized Signal Processing with Continuous Frames: Introduction

-\paragraph{Main contribution} We summarize our main contribution as follows: \begin{itemize} \item We develop a stochastic method to approximate phase space signal processing procedures, prove its convergence, and give error bounds.
-When considering discrete signals of resolution $M$, embedded in the continuous signal space, the error in the stochastic method is of order $O(\sqrt{M/K})$, where $K$ is the number of Monte Carlo samples. \item As opposed to grid based discretization methods of phase space, the computational complexity of our method does not depend on the dimension of phase space.
-This allows working with high dimensional phase spaces. \item As an application of the theory, we increase the expressive capacity of the time-frequency phase space by increasing its dimension.
-Used in a phase vocoder scheme, this leads to an efficient novel method with desired properties. \end{itemize}
+\paragraph{Summary of our main results.} \begin{itemize} \item We prove the convergence of the Monte Carlo methods (\ref{eq:PSSPA2MC2AA})--(\ref{eq:PSSPA2MC2BB}) as the number as samples increase, and also introduce non-asymptotic error bounds.
+When considering discrete signals of resolution/dimension $M$, embedded in the continuous signal space, the error in the stochastic method is of order $O(\sqrt{M/K})$, where $K$ is the number of Monte Carlo samples. \item The computational complexity of our method does not depend on the dimension of phase space for a rich class of signal processing pipelines.
+This allows approximating highly redundant continuous frames efficiently using sample points which are well spread in all directions in phase space. \item As a toy application of the theory, we show how to increase the expressive capacity of the 2D time-frequency phase space by adding a third axis, and use the construction in a phase vocoder scheme. \end{itemize}

+The proofs in this paper are inspired by the constructions in standard Monte Carlo theory (see, e.g., \cite[Section 2]{QMC0}), adapted to infinite dimensional Hilbert spaces.